-§ 312.5 Parental consent.
-Parental Control of Children's Data (a) General requirements.
+Parental Control of Children's Data

 Parents should remain in control of data collected from their child.
-An operator is required to obtain verifiable parental Providing parents with notice, choice and consent over whether or not consent before any collection, use, or disclosure of personal their child's data is collected, and whether or not it is used or information from children, including consent to any material disclosed, should be maintained at all times while an operator intends change in the collection, use, or disclosure practices to which to collect data from a child or is in possession of a child's data.
-This the parent has previously consented. includes providing parents with a reasonable means to review the (2) An operator must give the parent the option to consent to specific data or categories of data that may have been collected from the collection and use of the child's personal information without their child, allowing them to request that it be deleted, and/or that the consenting to disclosure of his or her personal information to third operator not collect any further data from the child. parties.
+Providing parents with notice, choice and consent over whether or not their child's data is collected, and whether or not it is used or disclosed, should be maintained at all times while an operator intends to collect data from a child or is in possession of a child's data.
+This includes providing parents with a reasonable means to review the specific data or categories of data that may have been collected from their child, allowing them to request that it be deleted, and/or that the operator not collect any further data from the child.

-(b) Methods for verifiable parental consent.

-(1) An operator must make reasonable efforts to obtain verifiable parental consent, taking into consideration available technology.
-Any method to obtain verifiable parental consent must be reasonably calculated, in light of available technology, to ensure that the person providing consent is the child's parent.

-(2) Existing methods to obtain verifiable parental consent that satisfy the requirements of this paragraph include:

-(i) Providing a consent form to be signed by the parent and returned to the operator by postal mail, facsimile, or electronic scan; (ii) Requiring a parent, in connection with a monetary transaction, to use a credit card, debit card, or other online payment system that provides notification of each discrete transaction to the primary account holder; (iii) Having a parent call a toll-free telephone number staffed by trained personnel;

-(iv) Having a parent connect to trained personnel via videoconference; (v) Verifying a parent's identity by checking a form of government issued identification against databases of such information, where the parent's identification is deleted by the operator from its records promptly after such verification is complete; or (vi) Provided that, an operator that does not "disclose" (as defined by §312.2) children's personal information, may use an email coupled with additional steps to provide assurances that the person providing the consent is the parent.
+- (b) Methods for verifiable parental consent. - (1) An operator must make reasonable efforts to obtain verifiable parental consent, taking into consideration available technology.
+Any method to obtain verifiable parental consent must be reasonably calculated, in light of available technology, to ensure that the person providing consent is the child's parent. - (2) Existing methods to obtain verifiable parental consent that satisfy the requirements of this paragraph include: - (i) Providing a consent form to be signed by the parent and returned to the operator by postal mail, facsimile, or electronic scan; (ii) Requiring a parent, in connection with a monetary transaction, to use a credit card, debit card, or other online payment system that provides notification of each discrete transaction to the primary account holder; (iii) Having a parent call a toll-free telephone number staffed by trained personnel; (iv) Having a parent connect to trained personnel via videoconference; (v) Verifying a parent's identity by checking a form of government issued identification against databases of such information, where the parent's identification is deleted by the operator from its records promptly after such verification is complete; or (vi) Provided that, an operator that does not "disclose" (as defined by §312.2) children's personal information, may use an email coupled with additional steps to provide assurances that the person providing the consent is the parent.
 Such additional steps include: sending a confirmatory email to the parent following receipt of consent, or obtaining a postal address or telephone number from the parent and confirming the parent's consent by letter or telephone call.
-An operator that uses this method must provide notice that the parent can revoke any consent given in response to the earlier email.

-(3) Safe harbor approval of parental consent methods.
-A safe harbor program approved by the Commission under § 312.11 may
+An operator that uses this method must provide notice that the parent can revoke any consent given in response to the earlier email. - (3) Safe harbor approval of parental consent methods.
+A safe harbor program approved by the Commission under § 312.11 may approve its member operators' use of a parental consent method not currently enumerated in paragraph (b)(2) where the safe harbor program determines that such parental consent method meets the requirements of paragraph (b)(1).